 While attending Notre Dame, Jac worked the Fighting Irish football games for NBC and served as the sideline reporters for the network’s telecasts of the team’s spring football games in 2016 and 2017.
+Additionally, he also interviewed members of the football team as part of his podcast.
 He served as NBC’s Olympic social media correspondent at the 2016 Rio Olympics, where he worked with Ryan Seacrest.

 Jac then spent three seasons with ESPN from 2017-19, working as an NFL features reporter and appearing on NFL Live, ESPN’s Sunday NFL Countdown, ACC Network.
-He also hosted an NFL pregame show for Pro Football Focus on SiriusXM NFL Radio.
+He was named the host of television show “The Huddle” on ESPN’s ACC Network in 2019 and also hosted an NFL pregame show for Pro Football Focus on SiriusXM NFL Radio.

-“We saw the potential for Jac to become a unique television personality when we worked with him as a college student, and his most recent reporting, interviewing and storytelling reinforced that thinking,” executive producer & president of production at NBC Sam Flood said.
+“We saw the potential for Jac to become a unique television personality when we worked with him as a college student, and his most recent reporting, interviewing and storytelling reinforced that thinking,” NBC executive producer and president of production Sam Flood said.

 Jac was equally excited to be joining his father’s company.